Family Support / All Recovery

-All Recovery Meetings are based on the idea that there are great benefits to bringing people together from different recovery pathways.
-The topic discussion meetings are not focused on specific problems (drugs, alcohol, gambling, food, codependency, etc.) but with an emphasis on the hope and healing found in recovery and on connecting with others who are initiating and maintaining a recovery lifestyle.
-Come, socialize, share!
-Friends and family members are welcome and encouraged to attend!
+All Recovery Meetings are based on the idea that there are great benefits to bringing people together from different aspects of recovery.
+These topic discussion meetings are focused on hope and healing by connecting with others who are navigating their recovery or the recovery of a loved one.
+This group, facilitated by trained coaches, works on strategies and goals for self care, coping, resources, boundaries and follow through.
+Friends and family members are encouraged to attend and help support each other through sharing and networking with others.

 Peer-to-Peer Recovery Support